-"There's great difference."
-"Why?" band's name, and in a failure the husband takes the wife's name."
 It is a reminder of old times to see immigrants coming into Nebraska by the trainload.
 The state at large is now reaping the lasting benefits of the Transmississippi Exposition.
 It looks very much as if the Omaha charter bill were again to become the foot ball of the log-rollers and boodlers who try to pull through various jobs in the closing days of the legislative session.
-The arrival at the Hub of the last re gurn load of teaspoons, toothpicks and other family treasure from the interior country would indicate that the Spanish fleet has permanently withdrawn from Boston bay.
-The labored effort of our amiable pop- charged with making all practicable ef- does not lie in numerical strength or ocratic contemporary to reverse the decision of the supreme court in the intentions of this government and to per-Broatch-Moores case indicates a pain- suade them to accept its authority.
-It ful as well as tired feeling among members of the gang.
-The report of the Oklahoma legisla- its judgment is desirable to be done tive committee would seem to indicate with a view to establishing peaceful rethat the government of that territory lations had been conducted on the profit-sharing plan, with the public getting but a to the commissioners: "It is my desire small percentage of the profits.
+The arrival at the Hub of the last return load of teaspoons, toothpicks and other family treasure from the interior country would indicate that the Spanish fleet has permanently withdrawn from Boston bay.
+The labored effort of our amiable pop-Broatch-Moores case indicates a painful as well as tired feeling among members of the gang.
+The report of the Oklahoma legislative committee would seem to indicate that the government of that territory lations. had been conducted on the profit-sharing plan, with the public getting but a small percentage of the profits.
 Nobody in Nebraska is big enough to earn \$25,000 a year from a political customs and institutions of the tribes office.
-A salary of \$5,000 a year will and races which compose the populagive Douglas county just as competent and efficient a clerk of the district just and beneficent intentions of the govcourt as has ever filled the position.
-Filipinos can be made to understand and It is suggested that the bill pending appreciate this there will be a chance of in the legislature providing a penalty for accomplishing something, but the failadulterating food products might apply ure of the commission appointed by to fusion.
-There are a large number General Otis in January to convince of people in Nebraska who have had no them that the purpose of the United other means of sustenance for the last States is in their interest does not entwo years. courage hope that the present commis- The Ohio man who dreamed of a Montana mountain of gold awaiting him and is going to give up a good job to go after it would do well to delay his departure until the snow has sufficiently melted to make walking good on the return trip.
-The story that Admiral Kautz goes to Samoa to restore Malletoa as king is a fine tribute to the enterprise and imagination of the fakir who originated it, but until further details the public must regard it as in the same category with the sea serpent and the airship.
-The Omaha postmastership is no tonger a hone of contention.
-It ceased to be a piditioni factor when civil servive is we were put in force to protect mathi semployes from partisan interfer-The only thing the office is now is to pay off senatorial debts. discovered that the susplsarinidges were loaded but the war office will aks an exhaustive exmight have been dynaof a revolution by any has been entered upon will end.
-No one can say what future complications. ests and especially the sugar industry. difficulties and dangers this policy will bring the country of China is inevitable.
+A salary of \$5,000 a year will and races which compose the populagive Douglas county just as competent tion, emphasizing upon all occasions the Von Moltke's legions crossed the boundand efficient a clerk of the district just and beneficent intentions of the gov- ary and made Sedan inevitable.
+Concourt as has ever filled the position.
+It is suggested that the bill pending appreciate this there will be a chance of in the legislature providing a penalty for accomplishing something, but the failadulterating food products might apply ure of the commission appointed by men realize that fact and beat their to fusion.
+There are a large number General Otis in January to convince of people in Nebraska who have had no them that the purpose of the United other means of sustenance for the last States is in their interest does not encourage hope that the present commistwo years.
+The Ohio man who dreamed of a Montana mountain of gold awaiting him and is going to give up a good job to go after it would do well to delay his departure until the snow has sufficiently melted to make walking good on the return trip.
+The story that Admiral Kautz goes to Samoa to restore Malleton as king is a fine tribute to the enterprise and imagination of the fakir who originated it. but until further details the public must regard it as in the same category with the sea serpent and the airship.
+The Omaha postmastership is no to be a political factor when civil service laws were put in force to protect person and corporation shall pay a tax postal employes from partisan interference.
+The only thing the office is now its property.
+In other words, the burgood for is to pay off senatorial debts.
+It is now discovered that the suspiclous Toulon cartridges were loaded with cement, but the war office will isfy the managers of the properties nevertheless make an exhaustive exhe "buncoed" out of a revolution by any such shameful methods. see with certainty where the policy that | cial arrangement with the United States, has been entered upon will end.
+No though we shall protect our own interone can say what future complications, ests and especially the sugar industry. difficulties and dangers this policy will bring the country. zens would have given a moment's conof China is inevitable.